auchiyam/domain/README.md

 end
 ```

-...`translate` method takes domain A and domain B as argument and a block that successfully change the value from A -> B.  The argument also takes the symbol `:default` as an argument, which will be discussed later
+ `translate` method takes domain A and domain B as argument and a block that successfully change the value from A -> B.  The argument also takes the symbol `:default` as an argument, which will be discussed later

-...`default` method takes a domain as an argument, which creates a "default" value for the object.
+ `default` method takes a domain as an argument, which creates a "default" value for the object.
 This default value is used to find another path that was not directly specified.
 For example, suppose that a domain has translation rules for `Integer -> String` and `String -> Float`, and you want to translate Integer -> Float.
 Because there are no direct Integer -> Float translation rules, one can set String as default value, which would make the domain also try Integer -> String -> Float translation, which exists.

-...Perhaps in the future, there can be an algorithm that can find a path without relying on a default value.
+ Perhaps in the future, there can be an algorithm that can find a path without relying on a default value.

 * Automatically creating implicit conversion methods such as `to_ary` and `to_int` whenever there are rules that translate objects to them.

-...The weakness to this approach is that not all classes has a method that are implicitly called, such as float.
+ The weakness to this approach is that not all classes has a method that are implicitly called, such as float.

 * Generating a coerce method whenever mathematical translations are needed, so it can be interpreted properly.

-...This allows variables to be interpreted properly in cases like `x + complex_class`
+ This allows variables to be interpreted properly in cases like `x + complex_class`

 * Running method_missing so that if a method has been called for one of the output translation, the value is translated and then the method is called.

-...This allows the object to respond to any method that it can be converted to.
+ This allows the object to respond to any method that it can be converted to.

 ### 6) Compile Time Type Checking